bayramenes/fastNeuron/README.md

 ## What can you do with it

-Currently you can deploy any feed-forward neural network with any size2.
+Currently you can deploy any feed-forward neural network with any size.

 You can choose what optimizer to use ,which activations functions ,which cost function...